TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/kernel/dhrystone_benchmark.md

 - **When using makefiles to build**, note the required combination and build using make command (see \ref MAKEFILE_BUILD_PAGE)
 \if SOC_AM62PX
 - Launch a CCS debug session and run the executable, see \ref CCS_LAUNCH_PAGE
+\elseif SOC_AM62X
+- Launch a CCS debug session and run the executable, see \ref CCS_LAUNCH_PAGE
 \else
 - Launch a CCS debug session and run the executable, see \ref CCS_LAUNCH_PAGE and \ref SMP_FREERTOS_GUIDE